Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_1

-> **Dear Baby~** This is my first blog..
+> **Dear Baby~** This is my first blog.It is for you.

-It is for you.
 I want you know that every night before going to bed to listen to you say good night, belongs to me, the most simple and lasting happiness.
 Good night my darling~

 ---
 <p id = "Day_2"></p>